 5 Tips For Kindly Refusing To Serve Or Sell Alcohol

-BASSET On The Fly was developed by servers, for servers.
+BASSET On The Fly was developed by seller-servers, for seller-servers.
 We get how hard you work for your money.
 We also get that it’s never fun to have to cut someone off.
 You want to stay in compliance with your BASSET Certification, but you’d also like to avoid offending customers you’ve spent a lot of time and effort diligently serving.
 Here are a few tips to make it a little easier:

 - Be respectful, but firm.
 Customers who are inclined to resist are more likely to do so if they sense hesitation on your part.